-On the whole, Magento is an ecommerce platform, as we mentioned, owned by Adobe.
-Magento, therefore, has the general capabilities that characterize an ecommerce platform software: It allows a business to operate online.
+Magento is an ecommerce platform owned by Adobe.
 With their software, you can create and manage your website, sell your products, develop a customer experience, and generally handle your ecommerce business operations.
-As an ecommerce platform, Magento has two distinct branches, Magento Commerce and Magento Open Source.
+Magento has two distinct branches: Magento Commerce and Magento Open Source.
 So, what’s the difference?

 Magento’s second offering, on the other hand, is completely different.
-Unlike your typical ecommerce platform, Magento Open Source (as per the name) is an open source platform.
-With this open source platform, anyone can download it (for free), install it and make adjustments to the software based on their needs.
-This also means, however, that you must find a web host for your site and any functionality that isn’t included must be added or created and then installed by a developer.
+Unlike your typical ecommerce platform, Magento Open Source (as per the name) is an open-source platform.
+With this open-source platform, anyone can download it for free, install it, and make adjustments to the software based on their needs.
+This also means that you must find a web host for your site and any functionality that isn’t included must be added or created and then installed by a developer.

-With the Magento ecommerce platform, you receive advanced shopping cart and checkout capabilities.
-You can create personalized shopping experiences based on user information, let users save products in their cart for later, and allow them to create a post-purchase account with one click.
+With the Magento ecommerce platform, you can create personalized shopping experiences based on user information, let users save products in their cart for later, and allow them to create a post-purchase account with one click.
 Magento Commerce also includes instant purchase checkout, extended promotion development, tax and shipping estimates, as well as both guest and user checkout options.

-An essential element of any ecommerce business, Magento gives you the ability to securely accept payments.
+An essential element of any ecommerce business is the ability to securely accept payments.
 Magento automatically accepts checks and money orders, bank transfers, cash on delivery, and purchase orders as part of their platform.
 For accepting credit card payments, Magento allows you to integrate with a variety of different payment gateways.
 Although they recommend you work with Braintree or PayPal, you have the capability to work with others, as well as download payment extensions through the Magento marketplace.

-Through the Magento Commerce dashboard, you can manage your inventory as well as your orders.
+Through the Magento Commerce dashboard, you can manage your inventory and orders.
 You can add all of your products, assign them to categories, bundle, and group them.
 You can also create product templates, track inventory, and offer different business models including subscriptions, digital goods, and services.
-For your orders, you have the ability to view, edit, create, and fulfill orders and invoices right from the dashboard.
-You can also print packing slips, shipping labels, and customize customer emails.
+You also have the ability to view, edit, create, and fulfill orders and invoices right from the dashboard, as well as print packing slips, shipping labels, and customize customer emails.

 In addition to these general store functionalities, Magento Commerce also includes integrated marketing and reporting resources for your business.
 The platform includes SEO tools, a data dashboard, customer email capabilities, loyalty program development, and more.
 Magento’s reporting system gives you access to up to 100 predefined reports as well as the opportunity to create and edit your own.

-The Magento ecommerce platform comes with support for you, as a user, as part of the managed cloud, as well as from their staff directly.
-As part of the cloud, you have access to application and infrastructure support as well as platform monitoring.
-From Magento, you have technical support available to you 24/7 by phone or email.
+The Magento ecommerce platform comes with application and infrastructure support, platform monitoring, and technical support available 24/7 by phone or email.
 Depending on your agreement with Magento, you may also have access to a dedicated launch and account manager.

 Although the Magento Commerce platform gives you access to all the features described above (and more) the capabilities that come included with Magento Open Source are very different.
 In fact, Magento actually provides a chart to lay out the feature differences between Commerce and Open Source.